Visual Novel: Higurashi: When They Cry aka: Higurashino Naku Koro Ni

 Not to mention Rena in the end of Minagoroshi, though slightly less "dignity" and more "laughing in your murderer's face about how her plan is stupid and she's stupid".
 She even uses the same crazy laugh from season one, for the only time in season two.
 The fact that Takano put a bullet in Rena rather quickly gives the implication that Rena struck a nerve.

 Fair Play Who Dunnit: Despite being a horror story, all of the questions can be solved before The Reveal.
-There are some hiccups with Knox's Decalogue ( Hinimizawa Syndrome not being one since its mode of action is actually quite simple), but the story is mostly complient.
+There are some hiccups with Knox's Decalogue (Hinamizawa Syndrome not being one since its mode of action is actually quite simple), but the story is mostly compliant.

 Fanservice with a Smile: Shion's work uniform at the Angel Mort Cafe.
 There's official art with all the other girls wearing it, too.